Pinoy Family Recipes

 Beef caldereta in a plate.

-Beef Caldereta is a rich and flavorful stew made with tender beef, potatoes, carrots, and bell peppers, all simmered in a savory tomato sauce.
-It’s the perfect dish to share during celebrations, but it’s also great for a comforting meal any day of the week.
+Beef Caldereta is a classic Filipino stew made with tender beef, potatoes, carrots, and bell peppers simmered in a rich tomato-based sauce.

 Spicy beef stew in a plate with fresh onion, potatoes, carrots, chilis and black pepper on a table.